earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ['Deep Work', 'Hyperfocus']
 ~~~

-If you don't have a reading list, you're adding an item to an empty list, yes?
+If you don't have a reading list, you're adding an item to an empty list.
+So the function `add_to_reading_list` should return a list containing one item, namely, the `item`, yes?
 Well, that's the behavior you'd expect.

 However, *default arguments* are bound to the function—only once—at the time of defining the function.

 Therefore, when you don't pass in the list in the function call, you'll see that the *same* list is modified in each function call.
-A new empty list is not created for each function call without the list argument:
+And a new empty list is *not* created for each function call that does *not* contain the list argument:

 ~~~{.python caption=""}
 >>> add_to_reading_list('Mindset')